lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 the primary IdP who may use standard web sessioning mechanisms (like cookies).

-As soon as it is determined that the user may be provisioned, the primary's provisioning code should cause a keypair to be generated by the browser by invoking `navigator.id.genKeyPair()`, providing a callback that will be called with the encoded public key once the generation process is complete.
+As soon as it is determined that the user may be provisioned, the primary's provisioning code should cause a key-pair to be generated by the browser by invoking `navigator.id.genKeyPair()`, providing a callback that will be called with the encoded public key once the generation process is complete.

 Once provisioning code has a public key, it should pass it up to IdP servers for signing, and return the signed version to the client.
-Finally the provisioning code should invoke `navigator.id.registerCertificate()` with the encoded certificate as a paramter to successfully complete the provisioning process.
+Finally the provisioning code should invoke `navigator.id.registerCertificate()` with the encoded certificate as a parameter to successfully complete the provisioning process.

-If at any point an error is encountered during the provisioning process, `navigator.id.raiseProvisioningFailure()` may be called with a developer readable failure string to indicate to the browser that an error has occured.
+If at any point an error is encountered during the provisioning process, `navigator.id.raiseProvisioningFailure()` may be called with a developer readable failure string to indicate to the browser that an error has occurred.

 ### Authentication Webpage